ansible/awx/docs/docsite/rst/userguide/workflow_templates.rst

 Choosing an **Approval** node requires user intervention in order to advance the workflow.
 This functions as a means to pause the workflow in between playbooks so that a user can give approval to continue on to the next playbook in the workflow, giving the user a specified amount of time to intervene, but also allows the user to continue as quickly as possible without having to wait on some other trigger.

 .. image:: ../common/images/wf-node-approval-form.png
-   :alt: workflow template -
+   :alt: workflow node - approval form

 The default for the timeout is none, but you can specify the length of time before the request expires and automatically gets denied.
 After selecting and supplying the information for the approval node, it displays on the graphical view with a pause (|pause|) icon next to it.

 .. |pause| image:: ../common/images/wf-node-approval-icon.png
-   :alt: workflow template -
+   :alt: workflow node - approval icon

 .. image:: ../common/images/wf-node-approval-node.png
-   :alt: workflow template -
+   :alt: workflow node - approval node

 The approver is anyone who can execute the workflow job template containing the approval nodes, has org admin or above privileges (for the org associated with that workflow job template), or any user who has the *Approve* permission explicitly assigned to them within that specific workflow job template.

 .. image:: ../common/images/wf-node-approval-notifications.png
-   :alt: workflow template -
+   :alt: workflow node - approval notifications

 If pending approval nodes are not approved within the specified time limit (if an expiration was assigned) or they are denied, then they are marked as "timed out" or "failed", respectively, and move on to the next "on fail node" or "always node".
 If approved, the "on success" path is taken.
 If you try to POST in the API to a node that has already been approved, denied or timed out, an error message notifies you that this action is redundant, and no further steps will be taken.

 Below shows the various levels of permissions allowed on approval workflows:

 .. image:: ../common/images/wf-node-approval-rbac.png
-   :alt: workflow template -
+   :alt: workflow node - approval rbac

 .. source file located on google spreadsheet "Workflow approvals chart"